GSTT-CSC/MLOps/README.md

    cd MLOps
    ```

-2. The server should be configured by modifying the environment file found at ```/mlflow_server/.env```.
+2. The server should be configured by creating an environment file at ```/mlflow_server/.env```.
 The environment variable shown are given as an example, and should not be used for a production deployment.

 Setting these variables is a requirement, the server will fail to start if they are undefined.